Isabela Island Galapagos | Tips to travel on a budget

 Isabela Island in the Galapagos is the largest in the archipelago.
 It is one of the least populated and most isolated, making it a true paradise for those seeking a total disconnection.

-Before understanding how to get to Isabela, it is useful to understand its location.
+Before learning how to get ther, it is useful to know where is Isabela Island located.
 The Galapagos Islands are in the eastern side of the Pacific Ocean, 900 km west from Ecuador mainland.
 Isabela Island is the western island out of the 3 main islands in the Galapagos Islands.
 On this map, you’ll be able to see where exactly is Isabela located and it would be easier to understand how to get there.

-The price of each way is $35 and it takes 2 to 3 hours depending on the weather and sea conditions.
+The price of each boat is $35 per way and it takes 2 to 3 hours depending on the weather and sea conditions.
 The schedule for the boats departures from and to Isabela are fixed and you should take them into consideration while planning your trip:

 Santa Cruz – Isabela: AM departure is at 7 am and PM departure at 2pm